Stephen M. Joseph

 crimes in federal and state courts, including murder, arson, mail and wire fraud, bank fraud,

-securities fraud, income tax evasion, controlled substance, and pornography prosecutions.
-He
+securities fraud, income tax evasion, controlled substance, computer crimes, medical and

 Admitted: After graduating from law school in 1972, Mr. Joseph was admitted to practice before

 the Kansas Supreme Court, all other Kansas courts, and the United States District Court for the

 District of Kansas.
 Over the years, Mr. Joseph has been admitted to practice before the United

 States Courts of Appeals for the Seventh, Eighth, Ninth, and Tenth Circuits and before the

 United States Supreme Court.
 He has been admitted to appear as counsel in particular cases (pro